Join the Largest Ostomy Community

 Reply to eefyjig

-Geez.....nice timing on that last one!😳
+Geez...
+Nice timing on that last one!

-Steely Dan and Earth Wind and Fire remind me of two additional greats: Dire Straits and Chicago😄
+Steely Dan and Earth, Wind, and Fire remind me of two additional greats: Dire Straits and Chicago.

-I would find it impossible to pick only two favourite albums, but up high on my list would be Madman Across the Water, Elton John, Rumours, Fleetwood Mac, Rubber Soul, The Beatles, Desperado and Hotel California, Eagles, Full Moon Fever and Damn the Torpedoes, Tom Petty.
+I would find it impossible to pick only two favorite albums, but up high on my list would be Madman Across the Water, Elton John, Rumours, Fleetwood Mac, Rubber Soul, The Beatles, Desperado and Hotel California, Eagles, Full Moon Fever and Damn the Torpedoes, Tom Petty.

 As far as concerts go, yes, I was lucky enough to see Tom Petty too, pretty awesome.
 Would have loved to have seen the Eagles.
 Among my best, Led Zeppelin, Elton John, The Who, The Stones.